Reviewed and Updated: August 7th, 2024

 Lipoic acid is another antioxidant that helps with kidney health.
 Lipoic acid is created inside the mitochondria, a tiny organelle responsible for energy production by breaking down carbs in the body.
 As a result, it may help with high blood levels of fats and carbs although more research is needed.

 Georgetown University Medical Center nephrologists studied lipoic acid and found that it helped to lower blood sugar and as a result improved overall renal function.
+ALA can also reduce inflammation in the kidneys and in the body overall, thus decreasing damage to the kidneys also by lowering creatinine levels, serum blood urea nitrogen, and inflammatory cytokines.

 3. Andrographis

-Andrographis is a plant native to South Asian countries and is commonly used in Eastern medicine in the treatment of the common cold, infections, fevers, and even osteoarthritis
+Andrographis is a plant native to South Asian countries and is commonly used in Eastern medicine in the treatment of the common cold, infections, fevers, and even osteoarthritis.

 Andrographis may also protect against some of the kidney damage that results from drinking alcohol.
 Andrographolide and arabinogalactan proteins- two compounds found in Andrographis were found to protect against alcohol toxicity in animal studies although more evidence is needed to know whether this holds true in humans as well.